More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 Exposure Bracketing - Specifies the total number of images to save in Exposure Bracketing Photo Mode (Camera2 API only).

-Exposure Bracketing Stops - Specifies the number of stops between each successive image in Exposure Bracketing Photo Mode.
+Exposure Bracketing Stops - Specifies the number of stops to subtract/add from the "base" exposure level to the darkest/brightest image, in Exposure Bracketing Photo Mode.
 An increase of 1 stop means a doubling of the amount of light.
+So a setting of "2", with 3 images, will produce images with exposure set to [-2, 0, +2].
+For 5 images, this will produce [-2, -1, 0, +1, +2].

 Front camera mirror - Normally for front cameras, the preview will behave like a mirror, but resultant photos will still be as the camera (or other people) view the scene.
 This option can be used to mirror the resultant photo, so the resultant photo matches the mirrored image you see on the screen.